raykrueger/folding-on-ecs/README.md

 ### Costs

-This runs three g4dn.xlarge instances as spot requests by default.
+This runs a single g4dn.xlarge instance as a spot request by default.
 The spot request is for the base price of that instance in us-east-2, which is $0.52 an hour.
 Adjust for your region, and budget as needed.

 In us-east-2 spot pricing, at the time of this writing, for g4dn.xlarge is around $0.16 on average.
-Which means a single g4dn.xlarge will cost about
-$117 a month. **The default configuration of three nodes will cost around $351 a month.** There would be additional costs for CloudWatch logs and network egress as well.
+Which means a single g4dn.xlarge will cost about **$117 a month**.
+There would be additional costs for CloudWatch logs and network egress as well.
 I have not yet calculated an estimate for that.

 To calculate the average spot price for the past 30 days in a region the following command will work on a mac.